 “It is over,” Josseran told him.
 “The tempest has passed.”

 He was wrong.
 It was not over.
-The tempest had not passed.
+It had only just begun.